When you tell anyone that you are heading to Hawaii, everyone that you talk to says “Go to Maui!” so go to Maui we did…

 Absolute Must Do’s

 Eat the Local Fare.
 I never had a bad meal in Hawaii – did you know that the island is capable of growing EVERYTHING?
 Local poke was my favorite (and guess where the best place to get it was? the FOODLAND grocery store. $9.99 a pound.
-Holy crap it was phenomenal) But local things are cheaper than everything else; so indulge in the local poke (p.s. shellfish isn’t local if you see it on the menu!), fresh fruits/vegetables and local brews!
+WOw it was phenomenal) But local things are cheaper than everything else; so indulge in the local poke (p.s. shellfish isn’t local if you see it on the menu!), fresh fruits/vegetables and local brews!
 Skip the expensive stuff that is imported (mushrooms, milk, cranberry juice are crazy expensive!).
+Here are our favorite places to eat:

 Whale Watch Cruise on a Small Boat (NOT a large charter). if you head to Hawaii late January to early March you will 100% see whales.
 Tons of them.
 This kind of once in a lifetime experience is best seen from a small boat – they can quickly maneuver to search for them or follow them.
 You will not get the same experience on a large boat with 150 people!!
 Here is the one we did and I can’t recommend it enough!